 “Aren’t you lucky?”
 “The people are absolutely lovely” “Oh I’ve always wanted to go there” “How wonderful to wear colourful tunics and a headscarf on holiday!

 For me, Iran had been a distant dream for my whole life.
-As a child I ordered biryani in a local Indian restaurant and was proudly told “Good choice.
-However biryani isn’t traditionally Indian but more of a wedding dish from Ancient Persia.”
+As a child, I ordered biryani in a local Indian restaurant and was proudly told “Good choice.
+However, biryani isn’t traditionally Indian but more of a wedding dish from Ancient Persia.”
 From that moment I was hooked.
 Where was Ancient Persia?
-To me it conjured up childhood images of flying carpets, tempting food, amazing architecture, snow-capped mountains, colourful gardens and beautiful people wearing exotic clothes!
+To me, it conjured up childhood images of flying carpets, tempting food, amazing architecture, snow-capped mountains, colorful gardens and beautiful people wearing exotic clothes!
 They may have been childhood images – but the reality is – this is Iran today.
 The good news is all of the above including every delicious meal is included in the holiday but flying carpets are an optional extra!

 Iran gets under your skin because of the welcoming people and for any ladies who feel “you need to be fully clothed” The “hijab” or simple headscarf is a colourful part of Iranian culture and you can’t help feeling like “one of the girls” when it’s teamed with a colourful tunic, large sunglasses, trousers or jeans and a pair of sandals!
 Life in the mountains whilst trekking is more relaxed so KE’s itinerary offers the perfect way to go from high-altitude hiking clothes to a spot of city chic!